About Us

 Our Mission

-A collaboration of Williams College and Mystic Seaport Museum, Williams-Mystic engages undergraduate students in a semester-long academic investigation of the sea accompanied by original research opportunities and travel throughout the United States.
+A collaboration of Williams College and Mystic Seaport Museum, Williams-Mystic engages undergraduate students in a semester-long discovery of the world's oceans and coasts, accompanied by original research opportunities and travel throughout the United States.

-In our unique interdisciplinary approach, a small cohort studies the literature, history, policy, and science of the oceans and coasts of the United States.
-Our courses are experiential and emphasize original research: it’s not unusual for classes to occasionally be held at the beach, on a boat, or immersed in Mystic Seaport Museum's historical collections center.
+Every fall and spring at Williams-Mystic, a cohort of college students study the literature, history, policy and science of the world's oceans and coasts.
+Our courses are experiential and emphasize original research: it’s not unusual for classes to be held at the beach, on a boat or deep in Mystic Seaport Museum's collections center.

-Based in Mystic, Connecticut, students live cooperatively in houses on the grounds of the nation’s leading maritime museum.
-While taking nineteenth-century maritime skills classes, students have the opportunity to work alongside master artisans to forge iron, climb aloft to furl sails, or skipper a sailboat.
+Based in the coastal village of Mystic, Connecticut, students live cooperatively in houses on the riverside grounds of the nation’s largest maritime museum.
+While taking hands-on maritime skills classes with practicing artisans, students forge iron, learn to navigate, make sails, skipper a sailboat or carve wood.

-Throughout the semester, students travel alongside faculty and staff to experience America’s three coasts, building relationships with community members and each other at each stop.
+Throughout the semester, students travel alongside faculty and staff to experience some of America's most dynamic coastal zones, building relationships with community members and each other at each stop.
 These extended field seminars inform classroom discussions and research projects.
-Each is profoundly interdisciplinary and involves various hands-on experiences that expand our students' worldviews.
-For example, while sailing offshore aboard a tall ship in the Atlantic, students act as the ship’s crew while collecting and analyzing oceanographic data.
-On the West Coast, we discuss international trade regulations while onboard tugboats in busy ports and Steinbeck’s Cannery Row while on Cannery Row in Monterey.
-Students witness the effects of sea-level rise on communities while paddling through vanishing marshes in Southern Louisiana.
+Each is profoundly interdisciplinary and involves various on-site experiences that expand our students' worldviews: for example, students witness the effects of sea-level rise firsthand while paddling through vanishing marshes in southern Louisiana.

-These experiences create leaders that can take on the world’s most pressing issues.
-Take a step back and look at the big picture: experience new perspectives, horizons, and possibilities in a life-changing semester.
+These experiences create leaders prepared for today's most pressing global issues.
+Take a step back and look at the big picture: experience new perspectives, horizons and possibilities in a life-changing semester.

 FAST FACTS ABOUT WILLIAMS-MYSTIC